New figures show biking boomed under COVID. Harry Mount was one of the millions who biked to work every day during the pandemic

-The bike shop Halfords has reported a massive increase in bike sales during the lockdown.
 The Mayor of London, Sadiq Khan, is reconfiguring the city's roads to accommodate a boom in biking during the post-lockdown period.
 And now the Government is backing the move to two wheels with grants for bike repair and subsidies on e-bikes.

 No wonder.
 The bike is the ultimate post-lockdown transport.
 I biked to Oldie Towers every day during lockdown.
 For all the sadness and tragedy of the epidemic, biking has been unaffected by it.
 If anything, my journey to work has been quicker because of the lack of cars.
 You inevitably self-isolate on a bike and, during these rough times, the only measure you have to take is to give people a slightly wider berth when you're overtaking.